Wildfires burn hundreds of homes in Colorado, thousands flee

 “You’re just waiting to hear if your favorite restaurant is still standing, if the schools that your kids go to are still standing,” he said.
 “You’re just waiting to get some clarity."

-Associated Press journalist Brittany Peterson contributed to this report.
-McCombs reported from Salt Lake City.
 Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.
+Associated Press writer Brady McCombs contributed to this story from Salt Lake City.

 The Associated Press receives support from the Walton Family Foundation for coverage of water and environmental policy.
 The AP is solely responsible for all content.
 For all of AP’s environmental coverage, visit https://apnews.com/hub/environment.